AlecApp/SREHomework/README.md

 * Decided to use modules to be more professional.
 Found a lot on GitHub: https://github.com/terraform-aws-modules
 * Mistakenly cloned a module repo to local system, thinking I needed the source.
 Quickly learned that wasn't how it worked.
 * Took ten minutes to research modules on Terraform's site, gaining familiarity.
+* Planned out the infrastructure based on 3-tier design.
 * Successfully imported vpc module into a fresh config.tf and began gathering other modules and planning infrastructure layout.
+* Realized that the module syntax for properties (e.g. id) wasn't the same as standard Terraform.
+Spent more time reading through the individual module references.
+* Wrote config for a VPC to hold everything.
+1 public subnet and 3 private subnets (1 for the EC2 instance, 2 for the DB instance across multiple AZ).
+* Ran **`terraform plan`** and **`terraform apply`**.
+No problems.
+* Continued to expand config, adding security groups, ingress/egress rules.
+Added ELB to the public subnet, created listeners on port 80, attached to EC2 instance.
+* Ran **`terraform plan/apply`** again.
+No major issues.
+* Added DB module to code.
+Had trouble configuring it for postgres (the default example was mysql).
+Succeeded after some Googling + trial and error.
+* Noticed security groups were missing egress rules.
+Fixed that.
+* Ran **`terraform plan/apply`** again.
+No further issues.
+#### **THE CODE IS STILL NOT FINISHED**.
+It lacks the CloudWatch/SNS chain to notify admins of ELB health alerts.
+Planning to implement that as raw Terraform code instead of a module, because the module syntax looked more obtuse than I wanted to deal with.
+Also, the security groups have no port restrictions (except for the ELB).
+They **are** configured to block traffic that isn't from the correct source, however (as requested in the readme).
+I just don't know which ports to close.

+#### **Futher Considerations**
+I'm wondering if it might be better to create IAM roles and assign them to the instances instead of creating security groups to filter traffic.
+If I use IAM roles, I could still access the instances myself if needed while also restricting traffic to the required sources.
+Something to consider?